-Flexibility in getting your Income Cleared - .
 If you are self employed and have been turned down from the bank, please do not get discouraged.
-Seek out a local Denver Mortgage Broker and get better loan options.
+Seek out a local Mortgage Broker and get better loan options.
 They are out there.
 We can qualify you based on your business bank statements, a P&L letter, etc. We don’t put heavy weight on your tax returns if you cannot show enough income that way.
 Again, there is always a better way.

-Debt To Income Ratios up to 50% -- Yes, 50%.
-If you are speaking with a Colorado Mortgage Broker and he is saying 43% is their max, I am here to tell you there is a better way.
+Yes, 50%.
+If you are speaking with a mortgage broker and he is saying 43% is their max, I am here to tell you there is a better way.
 Keep researching your options.
 Non QM Lenders mostly ALL go up to 50% DTI, or Debt to Income Ratio, which will qualify more home buyers.
 This is their niche.

 Negative credit report items such as foreclosure will not have an impact if they occurred over 48 months prior.
 This has been reduced from 60 months (5 years).